Thanks to a contribution from Michigan State University Libraries, this collection will be openly accessible upon launch.

 To provide deeper resources to support this scholarship, the collection development strategy will also include outreach to scholars and artists who are still living, to seek their input and their permission, including through the convening of a formal advisory panel specific to the collection.
 Work to create the collection includes seeking consent from artists or their estates, and a mechanism to remove works upon request is in place.

-All funding needed to publish HIV, AIDS & the Arts will be drawn from the Diversity & Dissent Digitization Fund.
-Visit the Diversity & Dissent page for more information on contribution amounts and a list of libraries that are already participating.
+All funding needed to publish HIV, AIDS & the Arts will be drawn from the Diversity & Dissent Digitization Fund, which is now fully funded.
+Visit the Diversity & Dissent page for information about the program and the list of libraries that contributed to the funding pool.

 Interested in contributing content?